-And with some of the most famous places in California and mile after mile of drop-dead gorgeous scenery, the number of such spontaneous stops can be endless.
+And with some of the most famous places in California and miles after miles of the gorgeous scenery, the number of such spontaneous stops can be endless.
 So, use your own judgment when choosing between popular, yet packed with tourists lookout points and secluded pull-offs.
-These little hidden gems always give you a chance to hike down a bit and feel like you have the whole Big Sur for yourself.
+These little hidden gems always give you a chance to hike down the hill and feel like you have Big Sur all to yourself.

 Tips for a More Creative Big Sur Photo Dairy